dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

 ## Lab 8:  device interrupts and networking.

+We're going to get networking up, and use interrupts to make it robust.
+We'll be using the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) chip, which you can buy for $2 or less on ebay and related sites.

 This lab has a bunch of moving parts.
 The main pieces we need:

    1. A working software UART implementation.
 Hopefully this is a minor